Secret Garden Cotopaxi: amazing things to do

 Acclimatize before hiking

-How do you acclimatize for Cotopaxi?
-I met two girls that were coming from the sunny coast, at sea level, straight to 4800 mt.
+How do you acclimate to Cotopaxi?
+I met two girls who were coming from the sunny coast, at sea level, straight to 4800 mt.
 That’s definitely not a good idea.

 Nothing can happen but physiologically speaking your body will not like such an abrupt change of altitude.
 Be wise and stay in Quito, which is at 2800 mt, for a few days so that you can get accustomed gradually to height.

-In general, every time you hike to high altitudes you will need to acclimatize first at lower but still good heights so that your body can get accustomed to it.
+In general, every time you hike to high altitudes you must first acclimate at lower but still good heights so that your body can get accustomed to it.

 So just be careful and act wisely.

-Cotopaxi: what to wear?
-It is cold at that height, and windy.
-When I was there it also started to ice-snow.
-I was wearing a heavy hooded jacket like the one you use for skiing.
-My hiking pants were over wool pants, gloves, scarf, and cap will also protect you from the icy wind.
-And of course, good waterproof hiking boots.
+Cotopaxi: What to wear?
+It is cold and windy at that height.
+When I was there, it also started to snow.
+I was wearing a heavy hooded jacket like the one you wear for skiing.
+My hiking pants were over wool pants.
+Gloves, a scarf, and a cap will also protect you from the icy wind.
+And, of course, good waterproof hiking boots.

 Respect nature: Always

-Well, this is not for hiking Cotopaxi only and it doesn’t mean to offend anyone, but I can never stress enough how it is important to respect nature as if it was your own home because it is.
-So please be kind, don’t litter and take your rubbish with you.
+Well, this is not for hiking Cotopaxi only, and it doesn’t mean to offend anyone, but I can never stress enough how important it is to respect nature as if it were your own home, because it is.
+So please be kind, don’t litter, and take your rubbish with you.

 Did I forget anything?
 Write your tip in the comments below.